tjouneau/ckanext-oaipmh_TIB/README.md

+# FOR TESTING PURPOSES ONLY, DO NOT USE.

 # CKAN Harvester for OAI-PMH

 Original built from Open Search Data and made changes according to NFDI4Chem harvesting & adoption.